Economy of Singapore: Growth in the service sector

 It was apparent that Singapore would also struggle due to the 2008 financial crisis given its status as a financial services hub.
 Some market commentators doubted the economy's ability to cope with the effects of the crisis.
 In the end the economy grew in 2009 by 3.1% and in 2010, the nation saw a 15.2% growth rate.

 As of 8 June 2013, Singapore's unemployment rate is around 1.9% and the country's economy has a lowered growth rate, with a rate of 1.8% on a quarter-by-quarter basis—compared to 14.8% in 2010.

 2015 and 2016 saw a downturn for the nation as GDP growth shrunk to just 2 percent.
 Despite growth diminishing, the nation has yet to post negative growth rates which are a positive sign.
-During the same period of diminishing economic growth.
-Unemployment and inflation have also decreased.
+During the same period of diminishing economic growth, unemployment and inflation have also decreased.

 As of 2017 Singapore's GDP reached $323.907 billion.

 Singapore is expected to experience an economic slowdown in 2019, with GDP growth slowing to 1.9% from 3.1% in 2018, due to tariff hikes from the United States and China.

 During the initial months of the COVID-19 pandemic, on 26 March 2020, Singapore's Ministry of Trade and Industry said it believed that the economy would contract by between 1% and 4% in 2020.
 This was after the economy shrank 2.2% in the first quarter of 2020 from the same quarter in 2019.
 On 26 May, MTI said that it was revising down its expectation for the Singapore economy in 2020 to shrink by 4% to 7%.
 Economists had to downgrade their numbers from previously, and some suggested that the economic recovery could take some time.
 In response to the economic pressure, Moody's temporarily downgraded the Singapore banking sector that year from "stable" outlook to a "negative" outlook.

-It was estimated by the economist Chua Hak Bin, the Singapore circuit breaker measures in response to the pandemic, beginning on 7 April could impact the economy to the tune of S$10 billion.
+It was estimated by the economist Chua Hak Bin, the Singapore "circuit breaker" measures in response to the pandemic, beginning on 7 April could impact the economy to the tune of S$10 billion.
 With the lockdown imposed on construction workers, there were concerns that there could be delays in construction projects of up to six months.
-Senior Minister of State for Trade and Industry Chee Hong Tat announced that some 3,800 companies had closed in April 2020, only slightly higher than the 3,700 reported on average for the same month in the past 5 years.
-Though he warned that this would likely rise in the coming months.
+Senior Minister of State for Trade and Industry Chee Hong Tat announced that some 3,800 companies had closed in April 2020, only slightly higher than the 3,700 reported on average for the same month in the past 5 years, though he warned that this would likely rise in the following months.
 Despite this only small increase in companies shutting down, the number of companies starting up had declined by about a third from the average April since 2015.